• Home

 Submit by email to grants@thunderbirdcollective.ca

-There will be future funding available from April 2026 to March 2027, and April 2027 to March
+There will be future funding available from April 2027 to March 2028.

 Projects must relate to Indigenous fire stewardship and fall under at least one of the four